tprasadtp/ubuntu-post-install/docs/clioptions.md

 !!! bug "Python packages"
     Python package installation does not honor this flag.

-## Enable pre & post task hooks

-!!! snippet "Usage"
-    For pre task hooks
-    ```
-    ./after-effects --enable-pre
-    ```
-    For post task hooks
-    ```
-    ./after-effects --enable-post
-    ```

-There is an option to execute set of scripts defined in configuration files, before and after all the tasks are complete.
-They are disabled by default and need to be enabled via `enable-pre` and `--enable-post` options.
-They can be used independently of each other.
-See Tasks section for more details on pre-post hooks.

 ## Prefer Local Flags & configuration ang ignore Remote configs